(Optimierung in der Strömungsmechanik)

 OpenOLAT: Optimization in Fluid Mechanics

 Master students in mathematics and computer science.
 Preferably with some basic knowledge about PDEs and numerics.

-We will introduce and investigate several methods (for example adjoint and one-shot methods) for the efficient numerical solution of shape optimization problems in fluid mechanics and questions in optimal active flow control.
+We will introduce and investigate methods for efficient numerical solutions to shape optimization problems in fluid mechanics and questions in optimal active flow control.

 - Governing equations for fluid mechanics